How to Become a Teacher in Wisconsin

 Do you have an out-of-state teaching license?
 If you have completed an educator preparation program outside of Wisconsin and have completed the testing requirements of that state, you may be eligible for an initial Wisconsin teaching license.
 It is recommended that candidates apply for the Wisconsin license that most closely matches their out-of-state license.
 Since each state has its own licensing requirements, applicants for a Wisconsin educator license who completed a teacher preparation program out of state will not usually have fulfilled all the statutory requirements for a Wisconsin educator license.
 You may need to take a few extra classes or exams.
 If you are otherwise eligible for a Wisconsin license, you may be issued a license with stipulations.

-Pass the Required Tests for Wisconsin
+Pass the Tests Required for Teacher Certification in Wisconsin

 Basic Skills Test